Serhii-glitch/qa-portfolio/bug-reports/Login-button-is-triggered-when-tapping-on-empty-area.md

+# Bug: Login button is triggered when tapping outside the button area

+## Location
+Login / Registration screen

+## Description
+-Tapping on an empty area near the "Login" button triggers the button action.

+-There appears to be an invisible clickable zone extending beyond the visible button boundaries.

-## Steps to reproduce:
+## Steps to Reproduce

-1) Open the registration screen
+1. Open Login or Registration screen
-2) Tap on any input field to open the keyboard
+2. Do not enter any data
-3) Tap on the empty area near the "Login" button
+3. Tap on an empty area near the "Login" button (outside visible button bounds)
+4. Observe behavior

-## Actual result:
+## Actual Result

-The "Login" button is triggered even though the user tapped on an empty area.
+The "Login" button is triggered even when tapping outside its visible area.

-## Expected result:
+## Expected Result

-The "Login" button should be triggered only when the user taps directly on the button.
+Button should be triggered only when tapping directly on the visible button area.

 ## Severity

-Major (affects usability and may lead to unintended actions)
+Major

 ## Priority

-Medium
+High

+## Frequency
+Always

+## Impact
+Users may accidentally trigger actions, leading to unintended behavior and poor user experience.

 ## Environment: